 The other critical aspect of the course is the introduction to statistics as used by experimental psychologists.
 As such, the emphasis is on the use of statistical techniques as actually occurs in experimental psychology, rather than on an introduction to statistics as a mathematical discipline.
-All of the materials for this aspect of the course, and some others (e.g., writing in APA style), have been collected into a book by John R. Vokey and Scott W. Allen, entitled Thinking With Data (Fifth Edition).
-This book is available at the cost of printing and distribution from the bookstore.
-The latest version is always available in portable document format (pdf) on the web at: http://people.uleth.ca/~vokey/pdf/thinking.pdf.
-A complementary book for the course is Is That a Fact?, by Mark Battersby (Broadview Press, 2010) It is fun, contemporary, and filled with insights elucidated with Canadian examples.
+All of the materials for this aspect of the course, and some others (e.g., writing in APA style), have been collected into a book by John R. Vokey and Scott W. Allen, entitled Thinking With Data (Sixth Edition).
+This book is available at the cost of printing and distribution from the bookstore (in a nicely-bound, double-sided format).
+The latest, hyperlinked, digital version of the book is always available in portable document format (pdf) on the web at: http://people.uleth.ca/~vokey/pdf/thinking.pdf, and changes as whimsy hits us (or students uncover errors or infelicities of prose).
+The printed version also has a drawing of a platypus on the cover (a pathetic attempt to mimic O'Reilly Books)---what could be more cool than that?